-12.1 FORESTED WETLAND:
+11.1 FORESTED WETLAND:

-If survival of replanted forested wetland and/or bottomland forest falls below 80% during any year following project completion, additional plantings would be needed.
+If survival forested wetland falls below 80% during any year following project completion, additional plantings would be needed.
 If tree death is caused by existing hydrology (i.e., too wet) then trees such as pin oak, bur oak, and pecan should be replaced with more water tolerant species such as box elder, river birch, black willow, cottonwood or silver maple.
 Supplemental plantings would continue until ecological success is met.
-If tree mortality is caused by invasive species (e.g., kudzu, Japanese hops, etc.) then invasive species management (hand cutting and herbicide treatment) should be implemented and trees species replanted using the species list in Section 7 above.
+If tree mortality is caused by invasive species (e.g., kudzu, Japanese hops, etc.) then invasive species management (hand cutting and herbicide treatment) should be implemented and trees species replanted.
 If tree mortality is caused by disease/insect infestation, then the effectiveness of pesticide application versus replanting of resistant trees should be evaluated and one of these measures implemented.

-12.2 Emergent Wetland:
+11.2 Emergent Wetland: